Kostiantynivka, Sumy Oblast: Russo-Ukrainian War

 On July 14, 2024, the village was shelled by Russian forces.
 6 explosions were recorded, which probably came from a helicopter.

 Russian forces first entered the village before 29 May 2025.
 The village was captured by Russian forces on 29 May 2025.
 On 30 October 2025, Ukrainian forces moved into the east of the village, recontesting Kostiantynivka.
+As of July 2026, the village is under Russian control.

 Demographics

 According to the 2001 Ukrainian census, the village's population was 246 people.
 The main languages of the village were: